Blog, News, Tips & Tricks

 My Top 8 WordPress Advances in the last 12 years

 In the last 12 years I’ve witnessed the evolution of WordPress from a blogging-centric system that could be adapted to work as a basic CMS into a full-blown CMS and even a web application framework.
-Here are some of my favourite WordPress advances:
+In this post I identify 8 of my favourite WordPress advances.

 How to adjust zoom on embedded Google Maps